litan/tefla/README.md

 Documentation coming soon...

-An active fork of tefla is available here: www.github.com/n3011/tefla.
+An interesting fork of tefla is available here: www.github.com/n3011/tefla.
 Both projects are evolving independently, with a cross-pollination of ideas.